 Bachelor of Laws - India Accreditation

-Study the Bachelor of Laws at the highest-rated University in Australia* and be accredited to practice in India
+Study the Bachelor of Laws at the highest-rated University in New South Wales and the ACT* and be accredited to practice in India

 The University of Wollongong’s unique approach to legal education will provide you with a critical and questioning attitude, broad perspectives and skills and knowledge valuable in a diverse range of legal careers.